Joe-Praise/Joe-Praise/README.md

 <h1 align="center">Hi 👋, I'm Joe</h1>
 <h3 align="center">A graduate of Estate management who fell in love with tech and decided to change career path. i'm currently on a journey to become a fullstack developer which has been quite a ride but i love the challenge.</h3>

+<h1 align="center">Hi 👋, I'm Joe</h1>
+<h3 align="center">A graduate of Estate management who fell in love with tech and decided to change career path. i'm currently on a journey to become a fullstack developer which has been quite a ride but i love the challenge.</h3>

 <p align="left"> <a href="https://twitter.com/ohiolei_" target="blank"><img src="https://img.shields.io/twitter/follow/ohiolei_?logo=twitter&style=for-the-badge" alt="ohiolei_" /></a> </p>

-- 🔭 I’m currently working **working with with CSS, Bootstrap, Vanilla JS, JQuery and chart.js**
+- 🔭 I’m currently working **with CSS, Bootstrap, Sass, Vanilla JS, JQuery and chart.js**

 - 🌱 I’m **currently learning Advanced JavaScript**

 - 👯 I’m **interested in working with great minds to solve problems and better my knowledge in tech, one code at a time.**

-- 💬 Ask me about **JQuery, vanilla javascript and css**
+- 💬 Ask me about **JQuery, vanilla javascript , Sass and Css**

 - 📫 How to reach me **alimipraisejoe@gmail.com**